The United Nations Office for Project Services (UNOPS)

 Crisis response in Gaza

-The ongoing conflict in Gaza continues to have devastating consequences for the people of Palestine.
+The ongoing conflict in Gaza continues to have devastating consequences for the people of the State of Palestine.
 With the UN and partners, we’re supporting the humanitarian response efforts.

 Since 7 October 2023, severe hostilities in the Gaza Strip have led to significant loss and damage.
-Around 35,000 Palestinians have died* and up to 1.7 million people, or 75 per cent of the population, have been internally displaced.
+More than 51,000 Palestinians have died and over 115,000 have been injured*.

 This page is continuously updated

-Critical infrastructure damage amounts to an estimated $18 billion.
-Around 85 per cent of health facilities have been damaged or destroyed, electricity shortages have led to frequent blackouts, the water and sanitation system has nearly collapsed, and over 90 per cent of primary roads have been damaged.
+The widespread destruction of homes and critical infrastructure has resulted in an estimated 50 million tonnes of debris.
+Around 90 per cent of health facilities have been damaged or destroyed, electricity shortages have led to frequent blackouts, the water and sanitation system has nearly collapsed, and over 90 per cent of primary roads have been damaged.
+Critical infrastructure damage is estimated to amount to over $18 billion.

-The severe damage combined with ongoing hostilities and restrictions on the movement of people and goods has seriously impaired the delivery of basic humanitarian aid.
-Over 1 million people now face catastrophic levels of food insecurity.
+The severe damage combined with ongoing hostilities and limitations on the movement of people and goods has seriously impaired the delivery of basic humanitarian aid.
+The Gaza Strip is now likely facing the worst humanitarian crisis since the escalation of hostilities in October 2023*.

 Against unimaginable hardship, UNOPS is committed to staying and delivering for the people of Gaza, enabling access, enhancing security, and working towards sustainable peace and development.